profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.4 =
+* Moved avatar validation before actual user registration.
+* New: added registration shortcode that display a list of roles user can choose on registration.
+* Fixed bug where global multisite form where restricted to blog_id that made the form update.
+* New: added user panel widget.
+* New: added "pp-hide-empty-field" shortcode to hide profile field when it has no value or its empty.
+* New: shortcodes for bbpress specific profile links eg topic created, subscriptions etc.
+* Hardening of plugin securityin light of ninja form exploit.
+* Bug fixes and tweaks.

+* Added ID to all form tags.
+* Fixed a passwordless login bug.

 = 2.3.2 =
 * Fixed bug where avatar upload on registration and edit profile forms not working correctly.